As Ukraine loses troops, how long can it keep up the fight? - KTVZ

 President Volodymyr Zelenskyy said this week that Ukraine is now losing 60 to 100 soldiers each day in combat.
 By way of comparison, just short of 50 American soldiers died per day on average in 1968 during the Vietnam War’s deadliest year for U.S. forces.

-Among the comrades-in-arms who paid respects to Makhachek at his funeral on Friday was Gen. Viktor Muzhenko, the Armed Forces’ chief of general staff until 2019.
+Among the comrades-in-arms who paid respects to the 49-year-old Makhachek at his funeral on Friday was Gen. Viktor Muzhenko, the Ukrainian Armed Forces’ chief of general staff until 2019.
 He warned that losses could worsen.

 Concentrations of Russian artillery are causing many of the casualties in the eastern regions that Moscow has focused on since its initial invasion launched Feb.
 24 failed to take Kyiv.